Come and explore Incredible India with us !

 Farmers' organizations and opposition movements consider the liberalization policies responsible for the current crisis in Indian agriculture.
 Liberalisation is dismantling the system of subsidies, price guarantees and food aid that much of the population has long benefited from.

 In recent years, the fight against caste oppression has advanced with various Dalit formations advancing politically.
 However, even though the constitution provides various guarantees and provisions, the vast majority of Dalit continue to suffer inhuman social exclusions and exclusion from resources.
 Globalisation has intensified their exploitation as the sections hardest hit by forces of globalization -- artisans, rural poor, etc - are largely Dalit.

-The women's movement is today one of the more dynamic movements in the country.
-They have not only put the issue of gender discrimination on the country's agenda but have also shown innovation and created a broad unity of different types movements.
+The women's movement today is one of the more dynamic movements in the country.
+They have not only put the issue of gender discrimination on the country's agenda but have also shown innovation and created a broad unity of different types of movements.

 The twin attacks of "Communalism" (or religious sectarianism) and predatory global capitalism are what India is contending with today.
 Earlier divisions are disappearing as different strands of Indian movements are coming together to unite against these attacks.
 The resistance movements bear different ideological hues - Gandhians, socialists, communists, different social movements, and various Dalit formations are coming together -- both at the electoral level and at the level of civil society -- to beat back this twin offensive.
 The recent vicious and genocidal attack in Gujarat against the Muslim minorities brought together various sections of civil society: mass movements, social movements, and NGOs to uphold secularism, in the face of a state-supported communal fascist offensive.